 I have always believed that fashion should be fun, and that we can have fun with it!
-I have worked and studied in the fashion industry for 9 years now (since I was 17) and always hated the very serious, often very bitchy and competitive element that came with it.
+I have worked and studied in the fashion industry for 10 years now (since I was 16) and always hated the very serious, often very bitchy and competitive element that came with it.
 It would really get me down sometimes, and after years of interning and being treated like sh**, I knew something had to change.
-These people only seemed to care about when the new ‘Yeezys’ were coming out, no one cared who made them or in what conditions.
+There also didn't seem to be any consideration for where our clothes came from or who made them.
 The fashion industry is very flawed in so many ways, and I have seen this first hand.
 There had to be a fashion revolution.

 The same goes for the Tailoring Project that we have recently teamed up with.
 India is still very ‘behind the times’ when it comes to women’s rights and equality.
 We want to invest in these women and make them understand their rights and opportunities in this world.
 The female literacy rate in India is far less than the male (65.46% compared with 82.14%), and far fewer girls are enrolled into schools than boys.
 The gender gap is as alarming as ever, particularly in the more rural parts of India.
 Our work with the women at the Tailoring Project is therefore invaluable and we feel very lucky to be part of something so important for women’s rights in today’s society.

 As well as fair and ethical working conditions and fair pay - we are constantly working towards a more sustainable product and causing as little harm to this planet as possible through what we do.
 The fashion industry is the second most polluting industry in the world - so as you can imagine this comes with its difficulties.
 Every year we learn from our mistakes, and we learn what we need to change certain things, and adapt to make our product and work ethic more environmentally sound.